 Due to concerns about public safety and the coronavirus outbreak, West Vancouver’s Canada Day celebrations have been cancelled for 2020.

 For details about the decision to cancel the July 1st event, see the District of West Vancouver‘s website.

 Although the July 1st event in West Vancouver has been cancelled for 2020, over half a dozen other municipalities are still going ahead with celebrations, but online.
 The North Shore, for example, is still celebrating with a Virtual North Vancouver Canada Day Event starting at 1 pm.
 For details about other online events, click 2020 Metro Vancouver Virtual Canada Day Festivities.

 To learn more about how the pandemic is impacting other Lower Mainland events, see our article about COVID-19, Vancouver and Event Cancellations.

 West Van’s Canada Day Red and White Picnic

 West Vancouver celebrates July 1st with its Red & White Picnic event at John Lawson Park.
-This year it begins at 2 pm with its Citizenship Ceremony.
+In 2019 it began at 2 pm with its Citizenship Ceremony.
 2021 details are to be confirmed.

 At the John Lawson event, take your picnic and something to sit on and expect to enjoy a pleasant evening of fresh air, amazing views and live entertainment.